realrolfje/balloontv/notes/diary.md

   When using the original idea to do cwSendText("SOME TEXT HERE"), the program crashes, not producing sound or I2C.
 Sending all characters as separate cwSendCharacter(0B01100100);
   calls works.
 Although the current workaround works, it is not very neat code.
+- 17 july Tighter code with lookup table for CW sending, uses slightly less memory.
+  I2C + Long CW text working on SMD ATTiny85 (has more memory).
+Needs testing with the ATV transmitter and final tweaks and assembly.
+Looks like it can be inline programmed.

 # Notes